vorakl/vorakl.github.io/src.docs/content/articles/availability.rst

 Summary
 -------

-* Site Reliability Engineering (SRE) focuses on ensuring production services meet requirements for production readiness and can be trusted and relied upon.
+* *Site Reliability Engineering* (SRE) focuses on ensuring production services meet requirements for production readiness and can be trusted and relied upon.
-* A Service Level Agreement (SLA) contains expectations in the form of Service Level Objectives (SLOs) and penalties if not met.
+* A *Service Level Agreement* (SLA) contains expectations in the form of *Service Level Objectives* (SLOs) and penalties if not met.
-* SLOs define annual performance and availability goals for production services.
+* SLOs define annual *performance* and *availability* goals for production services.
-* Service Level Indicators (SLIs) are metrics chosen to measure SLOs, sampled over short periods like seconds to minutes.
+* *Service Level Indicators* (SLIs) are metrics chosen to measure SLOs, sampled over short periods like seconds to minutes.
 * SREs ensure services meet SLOs through standardized practices like monitoring, emergency response, and capacity planning.
 * Availability is the most important SLA component and is expressed as percentages or "nines" denoting hours of annual downtime allowed.
 * The 99.9% availability SLO allows 8.76 hours of annual downtime while 99.999% allows 5.256 minutes.
-* Allowing some downtime forms an "error budget" even if 100% uptime is technically possible.
+* Allowing some downtime forms an "*error budget*" even if 100% uptime is technically possible.
 * Higher availability beyond a certain level may not be noticeable to most customers.
 * Calculating allowed downtime involves determining the total seconds in a year and applying the percentage downtime allowed.

-|
+..
+Links
+.. _`TLDR: quick summary of the article`: Summary_